MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 Configure BSP Connection in MicroEJ Application
 -----------------------------------------------

-This step describes how to configure the BSP connection for the HelloWorld MicroEJ Application and how to build the MicroEJ Application that will run on the target device.
+This step describes how to configure the :ref:`BSP connection<bsp_connection>` for the HelloWorld MicroEJ Application and how to build the MicroEJ Application that will run on the target device.

 For a MicroEJ Application, the BSP connection is configured in the ``PROJECT-NAME/build/common.properties`` file.